dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 To execute exports using the job scheduler:

-- Create a [deploy job](/docs/deploy/deploy-jobs) in dbt Cloud.
+1. Create a [deploy job](/docs/deploy/deploy-jobs) in dbt Cloud.
-- Use the built-in `dbt build` command to execute exports and saved queries.
+2. Use the built-in `dbt build` command to execute exports and saved queries.
   - Note that although you can selectively run specific saved queries, this level of selection isn't available for individual exports.
 However, you can always create a different saved query if you want to separate exports.
 WHAT'S A SAMPLE QUERY?
 IS IT `export-as export_name` OR `dbt sl export --saved-query sq_name`
-- After dbt completes building the models, the MetricFlow Server processes the exports, compiles the necessary datasets, and executes data operations.
+3. After dbt completes building the models, the MetricFlow Server processes the exports, compiles the necessary datasets, and executes data operations.
-- You can review the exports execution details in the jobs logs.
+4. Review the exports execution details in the jobs logs.
 Since saved queries are integrated into the dbt DAG, all outputs related to exports are available in the `dbt build` logs.
-- Your data is now available in the data platform for querying.
+5. Your data is now available in the data platform for querying.

    <Lightbox src="/img/docs/dbt-cloud/semantic-layer/saved_queries_run.jpg" width="90%" title="TeThe st"/>